koenkivits/nesnes/README.md

 ```

 The parameters can be described as such:
-   * ``canvas``: a &lt;canvas&gt; DOM object to which the video output will be rendered
+   * ``canvas``: a &lt;canvas&gt; DOM object to which the video output will be rendered.
+Not required (though nothing will be rendered if no canvas is given).
    * ``pathToRom``: the path to an INES rom file (most ROMs found on the internet are in this format)
    * ``callback``: function to be executed once the ROM has been loaded and initialized.
-If ``true`` true is passed the ROM will automatically start playing
+If ``true`` true is passed instead of a function the ROM will automatically start playing once it has been loaded.

 ## Build standalone

-If you don't use Browserify or Node, you can build a standalone version for browsers:
+If you don't want to use with Browserify or Node, you can build a standalone version for browsers:

 ```
 npm install
 make
 ```

-This will create ``nesnes.js`` in ``dist/``, which exposes a global NesNes object when included in your page.
+This will create ``nesnes.js`` in ``dist/``, which exposes a global NesNes object when included in your web page.
+Note that this file also comes packaged with the npm module.

 ## Configuration